j-bd/mask_rcnn/README.md

 Mask-RCNN [paper](https://arxiv.org/pdf/1703.06870.pdf) were submit on 20 Mar 2017

+## Installation

+Please, give a look to this author [page](https://github.com/matterport/Mask_RCNN#installation) to know how to install Mask RCNN.

 ## Data source

 I used data made available by airbus on Kaggle.
 The challenge name is ["Airbus Ship Detection Challenge"](https://www.kaggle.com/c/airbus-ship-detection).